Cesena FC

 Cesena Football Club is an Italian professional football club based in Cesena, Emilia-Romagna.
 It currently plays in the Serie B, after promotion from the Serie C in 2023–24.
 It has claimed to be the phoenix club of AC Cesena since 2018, the year that the club folded.

 History

 Foundation

-The club was founded in 2018.
+In July 2018 A.S.D.
+Romagna Centro, or known as Romagna Centro, applied to rename as "Cesena F.C.", as a phoenix club of A.C.
+Cesena.

 Serie D

 After going bankrupt in 2018, the Associazione Calcio Cesena restarted its activities the following year with a new club called Cesena Football Club.
-It restarted from Serie D, immediately winning its first championship, and thus rising to Serie C in the 2018-2019 season.
+It restarted from Serie D, immediately winning its first championship, and thus rising to Serie C in the 2018–19 season.